gurtej-singh-makkar/website/content/blog/ATOMs-Experience-At-ROS-Developers-Meetup.md

 author: Abhishek Garg
 ---

-Hey Robo geeks, here is another blog about A.T.O.M’s amazing experiences.
+Hey Robo geeks, here is another blog about R²’s amazing experiences.
 On 29th April 2023, A.T.O.M members attended the ROS Developers Meet-up at the R&I park, Indian Institute of Technology Delhi which was hosted by Acceleration Robotics in collaboration with Peer Robotics.
 The event was attended by over 100 people from various backgrounds and domains, including students, researchers, professionals, and enthusiasts.
 The meet-up was aimed at bringing together the ROS community in India and fostering knowledge sharing and collaboration among them.

 #### Sounds Cool, Right?
 But what is a developers meetup?